MicrosoftDocs/Devices-docs/surface/surface-dock-firmware-update.md

 *Release Date: August 4, 2020*

 This version of Surface Dock Firmware Update includes bug fixes and support for:
+- Updating Surface Dock 1 using Surface Pro X.
+   > [!NOTE]
-- Updating Surface Dock 1 using Surface Pro X. **Note:** If you're running Surface Pro X, download the .ARM64 build.
+   > If you're running Surface Pro X, download the .ARM64 build.
 For all other devices, use the AMD64 build.